BrunoDatoMeneses/Transport-Network-and-Baxter/Ligne_tansitique_MONTRAC/Documentation/TER Commande d'une ligne transitique MONTRAC 2016/Commandes/Commande simulation seule/Commande 12 aiguillages/README.md

 4. **In a new terminal, in ~/ ... /Ligne_transitique_MONTRAC/ros_ws**

-	- $ source devel/setup.bash
+	- $ source devel/setup.bash	(only the first time you open the terminal)
 	- $ rosrun commande run
 	- once the simulation is detected :  SIMULATION ON and LIGNE TRANSITIQUE OFF
-	- press play on the simulation
+	- press play on the simulation	(try not to be too long)

 	- if the shuttles don't stop on at the 2 initilization points, change the positions *12* and *24* respectively by *24* ant *12* in the fonction *Deplacer_navettes_2(STx,RxD,RxG,Vx,Dx,PIx,Actionneurs,12,24)* line 102, save and restart all the steps.